hai-medicallab/MPCL4SSL/README.md

 ```bash
 git clone https://github.com/hai-medicallab/MPCL4SSL.git
 ```
-This repository is based on PyTorch 1.11.0, CUDA 11.3 and Python 3.7.13.
-All experiments in our paper were conducted on NVIDIA GeForce RTX 3090 GPU with an identical experimental setting.
+This repository is based on PyTorch 2.0.1, CUDA 12.4 and Python 3.10.
+All experiments in our paper were conducted on NVIDIA GeForce A6000 GPU with an identical experimental setting.
 ```

 pip install -r requirements.txt